-5 ways new “Cost and Performance” rules will help you evaluate performance
+5 ways new rules will help you keep track of the cost of advice and investment performance

 - Clearer information about scholarship plan investments